Transforming How Oregon Powers Our Lives

 Renewable Northwest Executive Director, Nicole Hughes, and OEC Senior Program Director for Climate, Nora Apter, welcome 20 representatives from 15 advocacy organizations to the Oregon Clean Grid Collaborative kick-off.

-Recognizing the urgent need to tackle climate pollution and improve community resilience, Oregon advocates have made great progress towards decarbonizing our state’s electric grid.
+Historically, Oregon advocates have made great progress towards decarbonizing our state’s electric grid.
 Thanks to the leadership of a broad environmental justice-led coalition, Oregon’s electricity grid is now on a path to transition to 100% clean, non-emitting sources over the next two decades.

 If done right, the transition to a clean electricity grid will: